dkallen78/math-trainer/README.md

 # [Untitled Math Trainer v0.3](https://dkallen78.github.io/math-trainer/v0.3/quick-math.html)

-## Update 2024-02-07
+## Update 2024-02-09

-### 22:45
+### 23:00

-I made a new problem function and two new helper functions!
-The problem function makes multiplication problems designed to be solved with the associative property of multiplication (`a × b × c = c × b × a`).
-Part of making that more palettable involves finding the factors of a number so I made a very rudimentary function to do that.
-It's not a good solution for large numbers but it works fine for the numbers I'll be working with.
-Finally, I figured out a way to improve a line of code I've been reusing to make it easier to remember.
-In my problem functions, I create an array of possible answers to output and I return one of them at random: `return solutions[rnd(0, solutions.length - 1)]`.
-I don't like typing it and I don't particularly like looking at it and it's in nearly every problem function I write.
-I looked into making a custom method for the Array object but it turns out that's not a good idea.
-What I did instead was add a function to my `rnd()` function so now I can call `rnd.index(array)` and get the same result as my previous line.
-I have no idea why it took me so long to come up with this >< I might do something similar with `rnd.f()` when I have to start generating floating point numbers but I can think of other solutions so we'll cross that bridge at a later date.
+Today I made a simple repeated addition/subtraction sequence function.
+Pretty simple but really quick and easy to implement.

+I'm trying to figure out a way to introduce division.
+The nature of this program limits what options I have.
+I don't have explanatory text.
+So far I've just limited myself to numbers and I'd like to stick with that going forward because I feel like thinks will get messy if I try to get too far out of my lane.
+I'm not sure how I'm going to do it.
+All I can think of so far is to introduce it as the opposite of multiplication but that feels insufficient somehow.

+I'm also thinking of soliciting math teachers to look at it and tell me what sucks and what works.
+I've been on my own for too long; I need to get anchored.

 ### Issues

-* Find a good threshold to unlock multiplication and division
+* Find a good method of introducing division

 * Look into better ways to structure things